 Alyson enjoys spending her free time outside, photographing nature and creating jewelry.
 Her goal is to enhance La Luz’s many programs by providing increased support from community volunteers.

 Born in Michoacán Mexico, Catalina migrated to the United States in 1976.
 She was raised in Napa and educated in the Napa public schools.
-She earned her B.A degree in International Inter-Cultural Communication at California State University, Sacramento and her Master’s Degree in Nonprofit Administration from University of San Francisco.
+She earned her B.A in International Inter-Cultural Communication at California State University, Sacramento and her Master’s Degree in Nonprofit Administration from University of San Francisco.
 Catalina has spent the past two decades doing research for nonprofit organizations.
 She is a member of the Mexican American Legal Defense and Education Fund, Parent School Partnership Program (MALDEF), Hispanas Organized for Political Equality (HOPE), is a founder of the Association for the Advancement of Latin American Students (AALAS) and founder of the Bi-national Health Alliance of Napa County.